Colorful (manga)

-Colorful (stylized as COLORFUL) is a Japanese manga series written and illustrated by Torajirō Kishi.
+Colorful is a Japanese manga series written and illustrated by Torajirō Kishi.
 It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from 1997 to 2000, with its chapters collected in seven tankōbon volumes.
 The manga was adapted into a 16-episode anime television series by Triangle Staff in 1999.
 The episodes are composed of vignettes typically involving men and teenage boys attempting to catch a glimpse of women's panties and/or look down their blouses.
 The episodes are fast-paced and short, about seven minutes each.
 In North America, the anime series was licensed by ADV Films.